Kernix13/csharp-oop-interface-inheritance/README.md

   - the `is` and `as` keywords
 - Use File-Scoped Namespaces (`namespace Name;`)
 - The Entry Point (`Program.cs`): Use Top-Level Statements (No namespace, no class, no Main) so `using NamespaceName`
+- `IComparable`: Used for comparing objects.
+- **`IEnumerable`**: Used for iterating over collections.
+- `IDisposable`: Used for releasing unmanaged resources.
+- `IEquatable`: Used for defining equality comparisons.

 <span aria-hidden="true"><br></span>